Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

 Most women come off lisinopril before getting pregnant, but some may continue up until they have a positive pregnancy test and then stop.
 Your doctor will discuss what's best for you, based on your medical condition and the risks and benefits of lisinopril.

 Lisinopril and breastfeeding

-Tell your doctor if you're taking:
+Tell your doctor if you're taking any of these medicines: